-Wether you’re writing a novel, an encyclopedia, or a short 1,000-2,000 word blog, you need to start with an outline, and a strong one at that.
+Whether you’re writing a novel, an encyclopedia, or a short 1,000-2,000 word blog, you need to start with an outline and a strong one at that.

 In fact, before I wrote a single word of this post, I created my outline.